2020–21 Scottish Premiership

 The 2020–21 Scottish Premiership was the eighth season of the Scottish Premiership, the 124th edition of the highest division of Scottish football.
 The fixtures were published on 6 July 2020, with the season beginning on 1 August, following Scottish Government approval due to the COVID-19 pandemic in Scotland.

 Twelve teams contested the league: Aberdeen, Celtic, Dundee United, Hamilton Academical, Hibernian, Kilmarnock, Livingston, Motherwell, Rangers, Ross County, St Johnstone and St Mirren.
 Celtic were the defending champions, seeking a record-breaking tenth successive title.

-On 7 March, Rangers clinched their 55th title, their first since 2011, and the earliest title clinching date after Celtic drew 0–0 away to Dundee United with 6 games remaining.
+On 7 March, Rangers clinched their 55th title, their first since 2011, and their first since the club went into liquidation in 2012.
+The title was the earliest title clinching time after Celtic drew 0–0 away to Dundee United with six games remaining.
 Rangers also completed an unbeaten league season on 15 May 2021 after a 4–0 win against Aberdeen on the final matchday.

 Teams

 The following teams changed division after the 2019–20 season.